-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable) 1 Newspaper Ad Minorities Persons with disabilities Non-targeted/broad community Public Meeting 1: Finance Subcommittee to review FY 19-20 Action Plan Calendar.
-In addition, Objectives/Policies were published in a No comments were received. and reasons Low Income Individuals paper of general circulation on November 8, 2018.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Newspaper Ad Minorities Persons with disabilities Non- targeted/broad community Low Income Public Meeting 1: Finance Subcommittee to review FY 19-20 Action Plan Calendar.
+In addition, Objectives/Policies were published in a paper of general circulation on No comments were received.
+N/A Individuals November 8, 2018.

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 2 Public Meeting Minorities Persons with disabilities Non-targeted/broad community Low Income Individuals This Public Meeting was held on November 27, 2018 at Moreno Valley City Hall.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 2 Public Meeting Minorities Persons with disabilities Non- targeted/broad community Low Income Individuals This Public Meeting was held on November 27, 2018 at Moreno Valley City Hall.
 Notice of this meeting was published in the newspaper of regular circulation and posted by the City Clerk in the City's Satellite offices 72 hours in advance of the meeting.
 No members of the public attended this meeting.
-The purpose of the meeting was to announce the upcoming application period and introduce the Action Plan schedule for 2019-2020.
+The purpose of the meeting was to announce the upcoming application period and introduce the Action Plan schedule for 2019- 2020.
 Please refer to the Citizen Participation attachment to this report for formal minutes.
 N/A